Giant

 E5

-E5 error and no ignition, repeated clicking from igniter on gas model
+E5 error, no ignition, and repeated clicking from the igniter on a gas model.

 Ignition Failure / Igniter Fault